COMBINE-lab/pyroe/README.md

                         The path to an extra spliced sequence fasta file.
   --extra-unspliced EXTRA_UNSPLICED
                         The path to an extra unspliced sequence fasta file.
-  --bt-path BT_PATH     The path to bedtools.
+  --bt-path BT_PATH     The path to bedtools v2.30.0 or greater.
-  --dedup-seqs          a flag indicates whether to deduplicate identical
+  --dedup-seqs          A flag indicates whether identical sequences will be
-                        sequences.
+                          deduplicated.
   --no-bt               A flag indicates whether to disable bedtools.
   --no-flanking-merge   A flag indicates whether introns will be merged after
                           adding flanking length.
 ```

 ### the *splici* index